istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 and mutual TLS traffic.

-You can use the [Grafana dashboard](/docs/tasks/observability/metrics/using-istio-dashboard/) to check which services are still sending plaintext traffic to the service in `PERMISSIVE` mode and choose to lock them down once the migration is done.
+You can use the [Grafana dashboard](/docs/tasks/observability/metrics/using-istio-dashboard/) to check which workloads are still sending plaintext traffic to the workloads in `PERMISSIVE` mode and choose to lock them down once the migration is done.

 ## Before you begin